Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Introduction

 In particular, we lack a clear understanding of when and how specific linguistic abilities emerge during pretraining---a gap that, if bridged, would allow us to better understand LLM pretraining at the concept level.
 Common methods to estimate the acquisition of a concept include measuring the performance on tasks that act as proxies for the concept \citep{olsson2022context, chen2024sudden}, and identifying changes in the model's activation or parameter spaces \citep{wu-etal-2020-similarity}.
 However, these measures only reveal \emph{when} changes occur and fail to shed light on the mechanism by which a model internalizes particular linguistic concepts (\eg{}, subject--verb agreement; \citealp{lovering2021predicting, bunzeck-zarriess-2024-fifty, kangaslahti2025hiddenbreakthroughs}).

 Recently, sparse autoencoders (SAEs) have been adopted to study \emph{how} such linguistic concepts are represented by models.
 SAEs project a model’s dense internal representation at particular layers onto large, sparsely activated feature spaces \citep{bricken2023monosemanticity,huben2024sparse}, thereby discretizing activations into linear combinations of one‑dimensional features.
 However, using SAEs to better understand the evolution of concepts during pretraining would require training unique SAEs for all checkpoints.
 These separately learned sparse feature spaces would preclude direct feature comparisons across training stages.
 To address these limitations, sparse crosscoders were introduced to learn a single \emph{joint} feature space across layers or models simultaneously \citep{lindsey2024crosscoder}.
-This framework provides a structured lens for analyzing how linguistic concepts evolve over checkpoints as shared features signal concepts that are maintained, while unique features mark concepts that emerge or vanish.
+This framework provides a structured lens for analyzing how linguistic concepts evolve over checkpoints: shared features indicate concepts that persist, while unique features reveal concepts that emerge or disappear.
 However, prior work has only used crosscoders to study features that arise during post-training \citep{minder2025robustlyidentifyingconcepts,baek2025distilled}.

-In this work, we use crosscoders to track the evolution of syntactic concept representations across pretraining checkpoints.
-First, we learn crosscoders across checkpoint triplets showing behavioral and representational shifts.
+In this work, we use crosscoders to track the evolution of syntactic concept representations across pretraining checkpoints, using the pipeline illustrated in Fig.~\ref{fig:first-fig}.
+First, we learn crosscoders across checkpoint triplets showing behavioral and representational shifts on benchmarks such as BLiMP \cite{warstadt-etal-2020-blimp-benchmark}.
+We compare checkpoints from the same training run so that representational changes can be attributed to pretraining dynamics rather than to differences in tokenizer, data mixture, or objective.
 Then, we introduce the Relative Indirect Effect (\relie{}) metric to causally quantify per-feature attribution over training checkpoints and annotate the role of the features.
 We validate \relie{} through ablation and interpretability studies, assessing whether it accurately traces how and when features gain or lose task relevance.

 We show that pairing crosscoders with our \relie{} metric enables us to pinpoint linguistic concept representations at individual checkpoints and trace their development over time.
 This architecture-agnostic framework---validated on Pythia, BLOOM, and OLMo---scales easily to billion-parameter models.
 Qualitatively, we find that LLMs progressively build higher-level abstractions, as evidenced in how token and language-specific concepts gradually become abstracted into more universal concepts.